-Text alerts, or SMS alerts, are short text messages businesses send out to employees or customers alerting them to essential information.
-They are one of two primary ways that a business can use text messaging as part of their day-to-day operations.
+An SMS alert, or text alert, is a short text messages businesses send out to employees or customers alerting them to essential information.
+It is one of two primary ways that a business can use text messaging as part of their day-to-day operations.
 The other use for texting is text marketing, or SMS marketing.

 SMS alerts work by using special bulk SMS messaging software that allows mass texts to be sent by one person or organization to a large number of recipients.

 This is usually done through the use of a ten-digit phone number, which is the phone number that sends and receives text messages.

 With text alerts, you can message a large number of people just as you would with a mass email campaign or group email, but with text messaging.

-If you’re sending out information as an alert message, presumably it is relatively time-sensitive and relatively important.
+If you’re sending out information as an alert message or announcement, presumably it is time-sensitive and important.
 It might be:

 Here’s the problem: What is the most reliable way to get that kind of time-sensitive information to people quickly?
 You could email them, but if you email that kind of information you’re going to run into two problems.